AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-templates.md

 ## Acesso a modelos compartilhados

-Como proprietário ou criador de um problema, você pode compartilhar com outros usuários, concedendo permissões a eles, como explicado em [Compartilhar um modelo](../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).
+Como proprietário ou criador de um problema, você pode compartilhar com outros usuários concedendo a eles permissões, conforme explicado em [Compartilhar um modelo](../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).

 <!--
 If you make changes here, make them also in the "Grant access to" articles where this snippet had to be converted to text: